yury-fedorov/AoC/AoC23/README.md

 ## TODO
 1. Day10 Part2 - count properly if we are in or out of the tube.
-2. Day12 both - combinatorics
+2. Day12 Part2 - combinatorics
+3. Day17 - Clumsy Crucible
+4. Day18 - Lavaduct Lagoon

 ## Interesting Parts
 1. `Day03` - `aoc.Abs()` with generics for `int` and `int64`